-Senecio rowleyanus, commonly known as string-of-pearls or string-of-beads, is a beautiful and also rare plant.
+Senecio herreianus, commonly known as string-of-tears, is a beautiful and also rare plant.

-String of pearls is an unusual succulent with nearly spherical leaves from South Africa.
-Named after British botanist Gordon Rowley.
+The string of tears is an unusual succulent with nearly spherical leaves from South Africa.
 Like other succulents, this plant is relatively low maintenance and only needs bright light, well-drained soil, and infrequent watering.

-- Plants need to be watered when the leaves start to look a bit shrivelled.
-Root rot from overwatering is the most common cause of its demise, so be careful not to over water it.
+- Plants need to be watered when the leaves start to look a bit shriveled.
+Root rot from overwatering is the most common cause of its demise, so be careful not to overwater it.
 Allow soil to dry out completely between waterings.

 - Dry conditions may promote blooming in summer.

 - Grow in a very well-draining soil mix, such as cactus mix or add inorganic materials such as small pea gravel, sharp sand, poultry grit or pumice to potting medium (up to 1:1 mixture).

 - Use a shallow container since the plants will not produce an extensive root system (and if they are unable to quickly remove moisture from a large soil volume, they will be more susceptible to root rot).

 - Providing a rest period during the winter with cool 12-15C.

 - Repot every year or two or fertilize lightly in spring.

 - The leaves are slightly toxic; ingestion may cause vomiting or diarrhea the plant’s sap may cause skin irritation or rash in sensitive individuals.